ddev/ddev/docs/users/troubleshooting.md

 <a name="old-snapshot"></a>
 ## Can't restore snapshot created before ddev v1.3

 Database snapshot from before v1.3.0 are not compatible with ddev v1.3+ because the mariabackup with MariaDB 10.2 is not compatible with earlier backups.
-However, ththere's a fairly easy workaround:
+However, if you really need that snapshot and don't have a database dump to run with `ddev import-db`, there's a fairly easy workaround:

 1. In .ddev/config.yaml temporarily set `dbimage: drud/ddev-webserver:v1.2.0`.
 2. `ddev start` to start with the new version